 The report provides a comprehensive overview of the legal environment for research and innovation in the EU and offers valuable insights for policymakers, researchers and organisations involved in the European research landscape.
+Pressing issues and trends

 The current EU legal framework for copyright and data comprises nine Directives and Acts (see Appendix A), designed to regulate both private and public actors.
-Its impact on scientific research is described by the EC Report1 as follows:
+Its impact on scientific research is described by the EC Report^a as follows:

-- Access remains problematic: The limits to OA available scientific literature mean that in practice, a large majority of researchers report problems in accessing and using scientific literature. - Legal uncertainty due to complexity leads to underutilisation of rights: The complexity of the legal issues, the divergences of the translation in the national laws of Member States and ambiguous terminology result in researchers underusing their rights and thereby hindering research activities. - Legal complexities of data laws overburden researchers and research organizations: The intricate legal landscape of data laws and regulations poses significant challenges, risking excessive burdens on researchers and their institutions.
+- Access remains problematic: The limits to OA available scientific literature mean that in practice, a large majority of researchers report problems in accessing and using scientific literature. - Legal uncertainty due to complexity leads to underutilisation of rights: The complexity of the legal issues, the divergences of the translation in the national laws of Member States and ambiguous terminology result in researchers underusing their rights and thereby hindering research activities. - Legal complexities of data laws overburden researchers and research organizations: The intricate legal landscape of data laws and regulations poses significant challenges, risking excessive burdens on researchers and their institutions. - An imbalance in negotiating power exists between large commercial enterprises such as publishers on one hand and individual researchers and their research institutions on the other hand. - Value shift towards large corpora of literature: There is a growing shift in value from individual articles intended for reading to larger corpora of literature, driven by tools that leverage text and data mining as well as AI techniques. - Data-driven research is on the rise but constrained by limited availability of FAIR data: The increasing reliance on data-driven research is hindered by the insufficient availability of data that meets FAIR (Findable, Accessible, Interoperable, and Reusable) principles. - Restrictions to non-commercial purposes do not match the reality of scientific ecosystem: Restrictions tied to non-commercial purposes contradict the fundamental reasons why states and research funders invest in scientific research: (1) to support academic progress and (2) to enable knowledge transfer.
+Many academic research projects are, in fact, conducted in collaboration with private companies, further highlighting this misalignment.

-1 See paragraphs 1.2.4 and 2.10 of the EC Report
+^a See paragraphs 1.2.4 and 2.10 of the EC Report